 They are resolving a conflict

 Although cats can really be aggressive, they don’t like to be aggressive.
-This is because they might get scratched and wounded and they hate it.
+This is because they might get scratched or wounded.
 For them, spraying is a way to communicate that they are over the conflict and don’t want to engage in a fight.
-The conflict could be about other pets in your home especially dogs.
+The conflict could be about other pets in your home, especially dogs.

 They hate the neighborhood cats